-Although it is more important to be willing rather than ready to take on this challenge with your partner, marriage preparation programs can certainly make the transition into married life much smoother and provide benefits that last well beyond the initial phases of marriage.
+Although it's more important to be willing rather than ready to take on this challenge with your partner, marriage preparation programs can certainly make the transition into married life much smoother and provide benefits that last well beyond the initial phase of marriage.
 Not to be confused with counseling, marriage prep specifically seeks to help a couple best prepare for and alleviate potential problems before they arise.

 Couples who participate in marriage preparation programs are actually 31% less likely to get divorced.

 Interestingly enough, 41% of couples who have been through divorce state that a lack of pre-marital counseling actually contributed to their divorce.
 In addition to a plethora of research that shows evidence of the success of marital preparation programs, many states actually offer discounts on marriage licenses for couples who provide evidence of having undergone some form of marriage preparation.

 The young couples getting married today face a variety of new challenges in marriage, and the Institute for Family Studies (IFS) explains how some of these recent challenges can best be combatted through effective marriage preparation.

 Decreasing levels of commitment, increasing concerns about economic stability, prioritization of careers, relationship histories, and the influences of the media and technology are all factors cited by IFS that contribute to the changing dynamics of young marriages today.
 These challenges only further substantiate the need for quality marriage preparation as they add to the challenges that already exist in marriage.